jasperng-nus/tp/docs/UserGuide.md

 # :tada: InternBook User Guide :books:

 ## Welcome to InternBook!
 Hey there, future interns!
-Since you are here, we summed that you are also a student, like us, who is starting your internship search.
+Since you are here, we asummed that you are also a student, like us, who is starting your internship search.
-Welcome to InternBook, your go-to companion in the exciting journey of applying for internships.
+Welcome to InternBook, your go-to companion in the exciting journey of applying for internships!

 ### Who Are We?
 We are a dynamic team of five students who have been in your shoes, feeling the struggle of juggling multiple internship